 - Heat pump: Lubricate blower motor.

 - Foundation: Check foundation walls, floors, concrete, and masonry for cracking, heaving, or deterioration.
 If a significant number of bricks are losing their mortar, call a foundation professional.
-If you can slide a nickle into a crack in your concrete floor, slab or foundation call a professional immediately.
+If you can slide a nickel into a crack in your concrete floor, slab or foundation call a foundation repair professional near you immediately.

 - Roof: Inspect roof surface flashing, eaves, and soffits.
 Perform a thorough cleaning.
 Check flashings around all surface projections and sidewalls.

 - Deck and porches: Check all decks, patios, porches, stairs, and railings for loose members and deterioration.
 Open decks and wood fences need to be treated every 4-6 years, depending on how much exposure they get to sun and rain.
 If the stain doesn’t look like it should or water has turned some of the wood a dark grey, hire a deck professional to treat your deck and fence.